ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 {:tip: .tip}
 {:pre: .pre}

-# Apply end to end security to securely store files
+# Apply end to end security to a cloud application

 No application architecture is complete without a clear understanding of the security risks it is exposed to and how to protect it against these threats.
 The application data is a critical resource and can't be lost, compromised, or stolen.
 It needs to be protected whether at rest or in transit.
 Encrypting data at rest protects information from disclosure even if that information is lost or stolen.
 For data in transit — for instance when it is transmitted over the Internet — encryption methods like HTTPS, SSL, and TLS are often used.